Chenwei-Niu/John-Eccles-Institute-Project/README.md

+# John Eccles Institute Project

+Chenwei Niu's Personal Supervised Project.

+An Automated Seminar Collecting, Demonstrating, and Promoting System for ANU John Eccles Institute of Neuroscience

-# How to deploy the JEI system
+## How to deploy the JEI system

 ## Prepare Linux environment